-Mark Pfeifle is the former Deputy Assistant to the President and Deputy National Security Advisor for Strategic Communication and Global Outreach at the White House.
+Mark Pfeifle is founder and president of the Washington, DC-based strategy and communications firm, Off the Record Strategies.
+Previously, Mark was the Deputy Assistant to the President and Deputy National Security Advisor for Strategic Communication and Global Outreach at the White House.
 Whether operating in the public or private sectors, Mark has been recognized as a leader in traditional communications and evolving social media, and for his broad expertise and deep experience with planning and successfully executing high-impact policies and strategies.

-Mark previously served as press secretary and communications director for Secretary Gale Norton at the U.S. Department of Interior.
+Mark also served as press secretary and communications director for Secretary Gale Norton at the U.S. Department of Interior and as director of the U.S. Department of Treasury’s Social Security Information Center.
 He was the Deputy Communication Director at the Republican National Committee in 2000 and the Director of Communication at the Republican National Convention in New York City in 2004.

 Mark experienced the violence and devastation of 9/11 when he was one of the first advisors sent by the White House to New York City after Al Qaeda’s attacks.
 He led the campaign to support the surge of US military forces in Iraq and guided efforts to enhance the impact of their operations.
 Mark is an ardent supporter of America’s veterans and champions the causes of veterans of all conflicts through his initiatives with the Vietnam Veterans Memorial Fund.